 (1) Pet Food Market

 At $91.1 billion worldwide, pet food represents the single largest niche within the larger space.
-Within the United States’ 2020 market volume of $30.9M, most revenue is generated by the food segment, which also includes treats and supplements.
+Within the United States 2020 market volume of $30.9M, most revenue is generated by the food segment, which also includes treats and supplements.

 Add to this the potential for premium pet food products within the market segment.
 Natural and organic food products tend to come at a higher price tag, affording operators to earn greater markups.

 An increasing penetration of retail sales has augmented the growth of the pet food market.
-At the same time, availability of pet food on ecommerce platforms entices consumers with convenience and the stripping away of physical shopping constraints.
+At the same time, the availability of pet food on ecommerce platforms entices consumers with convenience and the stripping away of physical shopping constraints.

 (2) Pet Care & Services